 A VPN is a Virtual Private Network.
-A VPN is an alternative to a truly private network, where someone completely owns the infrastructure (i.e., wires) between locations and no one else can use it.
+A VPN is an alternative to a truly private network, in which someone completely owns the infrastructure (i.e., wires) between locations and no one else can use it.
 Typically a VPN is used when some part of the network path crosses a public network such as the Internet or, in the case of wireless, "airspace."
 A VPN may also be used to provide additional security on private networks.
 The VPN builds an encrypted "tunnel" through a public/private network which provides the necessary confidentiality (this prevents snooping), sender authentication (this prevents identity spoofing), and data integrity for secure access to private resources.

 A VPN client allows you to "tunnel" all of your traffic to UCSB over an encrypted, authenticated link that terminates on campus at our VPN server.
-The VPN server decrypts your traffic and forwards it to whatever its original destination was, but it changes the source address of your traffic from your ISP-assigned address to a UCSB-assigned address.
+The VPN server decrypts your traffic and forwards it to its original destination, but it changes the source address of your traffic from your ISP-assigned address to a UCSB-assigned address.
 This way, all of your traffic appears to be coming from on campus and may not be limited by internal Internet firewall rules.

 What You Need

 A network connection (for example, dial-up, cable modem, DSL)

 - A UCSB-customized VPN client for your machine

 Visit the Departmental VPN web page to connect to a UCSB departmental network.